Database Transaction Units (DTUs) and elastic Database Transaction Units (eDTUs)

-A DTU is a unit of measure of the resources that are guaranteed to be available to a single Azure SQL database at a specific performance level within a single database service tier.
-A DTU is a blended measure of CPU, memory, and data I/O and transaction log I/O in a ratio determined by an OLTP benchmark workload designed to be typical of real-world OLTP workloads.
-Doubling the DTUs by increasing the performance level of a database equates to doubling the set of resource available to that database.
+DTUs are most useful for understanding the relative amount of resources between Azure SQL Databases at different performance levels and service tiers.
+For example, doubling the DTUs by increasing the performance level of a database equates to doubling the set of resource available to that database.
 For example, a Premium P11 database with 1750 DTUs provides 350x more DTU compute power than a Basic database with 5 DTUs.
-To understand the methodology behind the OLTP benchmark workload used to determine the DTU blend, see SQL Database benchmark overview.

-You can change service tiers at any time with minimal downtime to your application (generally averaging under four seconds).
+You can change DTU service tiers at any time with minimal downtime to your application (generally averaging under four seconds).
 For many businesses and apps, being able to create databases and dial performance up or down on demand is enough, especially if usage patterns are relatively predictable.
 But if you have unpredictable usage patterns, it can make it hard to manage costs and your business model.
-For this scenario, you use an elastic pool with a certain number of eDTUs.
+For this scenario, you use an elastic pool with a certain number of eDTUs that are shared among multiple databases in the pool.

 A pool is given a set number of eDTUs, for a set price.
 Within the elastic pool, individual databases are given the flexibility to auto-scale within the configured boundaries.
 Under heavy load, a database can consume more eDTUs to meet demand while databases under light loads consume less, up to the point that databases under no load consume no eDTUs.
 By provisioning resources for the entire pool, rather than per database, management tasks are simplified and you have a predictable budget for the pool.